-We took a new approach to order management, considering the fact that we use Magento 2 as the frontend and Magento 1 as the backend with the help of SPIX integration.
-The service is separate from any other instance in a system and integrated with Magento1/ OMS and PIM.
+We used a new order management aproach by integrating Magento 2 as the frontend and Magento 1 as the backend through SPIX integration.
+This service is independent of any other system instance and is seamlessly integrated with Magento 1/OMS and PIM.

 The service receives data from suppliers and processes it through the flow.
 When an order is placed through the Magento 2 frontend, the quantity is not decreased but instead reserved to ensure availability.
 The order is then passed to OMS where the admin creates a shipment.
 Upon shipment creation in OMS, the following steps occur: